Zaciruu/Miscellaneous/README.md

 # Miscellaneous
 Basic Test Files.
-Not to be taken too seriouly.
+Not to be taken too seriously.